 Continual improvement is the key to efficient travel risk management.
 A company needs to continuously evaluate the effectiveness of its current risk management strategy.
 All departments included in TRM should be involved in this process.
 It’s the best way to identify the gaps and oversights.
 Also, by monitoring ongoing global threats, the companies can receive early warnings and manage the exposure of their employees.

 Feedback is vital for improving every step of the travel risk management strategy.
 Employees directly involved in a crisis can provide the best information.
 These are useful for creating simulations and for a post-crisis analysis.
 Cultural differences in travel risk perception

 Understanding the needs of travelers is essential for a comprehensive approach to travel risk management.
-By understanding their perception of risks and safety, companies can create not only adequate risk management policies, but a prevention strategy as well.
+By understanding their perception of risks and safety, companies can create not only adequate risk management policies but a prevention strategy as well.

 The existence of cultural differences means that citizens of distant parts of the world won’t have the same reactions in certain stressful and endangering situations.
 Also, they won’t perceive the same occurrence as risky.
-Even if the same risk is introduced to a single group of travelers, their reaction will still be different.
+Even if the same risk is introduced to a single group of travelers, their reactions will still be different.

 Factors that influence people’s risk perceptions aren’t exclusively cultural.
-There is the impact of age, gender and social status.
-It can also depend on whether a person travels alone or in a group, the stage of travel or how someone is capable of risk recognition.
+There is the impact of age, gender, and social status.
+It can also depend on whether a person travels alone or in a group, the stage of travel, or how someone is capable of risk recognition.